-POLST programs are well established in most states or communities across the United States.
+POLST programs are well-established in most communities across the United States.
 Several countries outside the United States have implemented programs as well.
-Information on POLST and each state's status can be found at www.polst.org, a website of the National POLST Paradigm.
-The program's Leadership Council, similar to a board of directors, is responsible for implementing the National POLST Paradigm's mission, vision and managing the organization's strategic plan.
-A central purpose of the national office is to share the collective knowledge of programs nationwide to foster the development and improvement of POLST Paradigm Programs everywhere.
+Information on POLST and each state's status can be found at www.polst.org, a website of the National POLST Collaborative.
+The program's Leadership Council, similar to a board of directors, is responsible for implementing National POLST's mission and vision and managing the organization's strategic plan.
+A central purpose of National POLST is to share the collective knowledge of programs nationwide to foster the development and improvement of POLST programs everywhere.

-In Pennsylvania the POLST Program is supported by a broad coalition of supporters from throughout the state.
-Administration is under the auspices of the Coalition for Quality at the End of Life (CQEL) of the Jewish Healthcare Foundation.
+In Pennsylvania, the POLST program is supported by a broad coalition of supporters from throughout the Commonwealth.
+Administration is under the auspices of the CQEL (founded as the Coalition for Quality at the End of Life) of the Jewish Healthcare Foundation.